MileHacker Logo

 Advance Booking Recommendations by Season

-• High Season (Summer, popular weekends, holidays): Book 3-6 months in advance.
+• High Season (Summer, popular weekends, holidays): Reserve THREE-6 months in advance.
 Last-minute availability will be scarce and expensive.

 • Shoulder Season (Spring/Fall): Book 1-3 months in advance for desired properties.
-Some flexibility for last-minute bookings.
+Some flexibility for last-last-minute reservations.

 • Low Season (Winter weekdays): More flexibility.
 Often possible to book a few weeks or days in advance.
-Deals may be found.
+Deals can be found.

 • Note: Highly desirable properties (lighthouse stays, popular B&Bs) book quickly regardless of season.